Thursday, January 29, 2009

 1-1½ pints fresh raspberries, for filling and topping (I used strawberries)

-You can find the recipe for Berry Surprise Cake in the book Baking: From My Home to Yours by Dorie Greenspan.
+You can find the recipe for Berry Surprise Cake in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!
 Thanks to Mary Ann of Meet Me in the Kitchen who chose the recipe for this week and will post the recipe.

 Berry Surprise Cake